Tokenization of assets

 Below is an example of the signing process research structure.

-After this research phase and some research rounds where we talked to potential clients about what they actually expected of this solution we came to a more definite vision for our product, and we could start bringing it to life through wireframes.
+After completing the research phase, where we interviewed potential clients about what they actually expected of this solution we came to a more definite vision for our product, and we could start bringing it to life through wireframes.

 First step was creating the wireframes: